laurent22/joplin/packages/server/README.md

 If everything went well, all items should have a `content_storage_id` > 1 ("1" being the database).

-### Other Storage Driver
+### Other storage driver

 Besides the database and filesystem, it's also possible to use AWS S3 for storage using the same environment variable:

 	STORAGE_DRIVER=Type=S3; Region=YOUR_REGION_CODE; AccessKeyId=YOUR_ACCESS_KEY; SecretAccessKeyId=YOUR_SECRET_ACCESS_KEY; Bucket=YOUR_BUCKET

-## Verify Access to the Admin Page
+## Verify access to the admin page

-Once Joplin Server is exposed to the internet, you can open the admin UI and get it ready for synchronisation.
-For the following instructions, we'll assume that the Joplin server is running on `https://example.com/joplin`.
+Once Joplin Server is exposed to the internet, open the admin UI.
+For the following instructions, we'll assume that Joplin Server is running on `https://example.com/joplin`.

 If Joplin Server is running running locally only, access the Admin Page using `http://[hostname]:22300`

-### Update the Admin User Credentials
+### Update the admin user credentials

 By default, Joplin Server will be setup with an admin user with email **admin@localhost** and password **admin**.
 For security purposes, the admin user's credentials should be changed.
 On the Admin Page, login as the admin user.
 In the upper right, select the Profile button update the admin password.

-### Create a User for Sync
+### Create a user for sync

 While the admin user can be used for synchronisation, it is recommended to create a separate non-admin user for it.
 To do so, navigate to the Users page - from there you can create a new user.
 Once this is done, you can use the email and password you specified to sync this user account with your Joplin clients.